-The majority of contaminants entering Lake Ontario originate from upstream sources in Lake Erie through the Niagara River (Niagara River Toxics Management Plan, 2012).
-These chemicals already exceed criteria in water entering the Niagara River from Lake Erie, highlighting the importance of upstream sources outside the Lake Ontario Basin.
+Contaminated sediments represent a pollutant sink and potential source of toxic substances by becoming resuspended in the water or becoming redistributed through water movements.
+Legacy contaminants persist in Lake of these chemicals already exceed criteria in water entering the Niagara River from Lake Erie, highlighting the importance of upstream sources outside the Lake Ontario Basin.
 Historical sources of contaminants directly impacting the Niagara River include heavy industry and hazardous waste containment and processing facilities in close proximity to the river.
-These sites continue to be potential threats via impacts to ground water, discharges and re-suspension of contaminated sediments.
-Pollutants entering Lake
+There are some sites which continue to be potential threats via impacts to ground water, discharges and re-suspension of contaminated sediments.